 In fact, there’s a real danger the employee may go into cruise control, having the notion they are irreplaceable because of their skill-set and experience.

 In cases where your organisation simply can’t afford to lose a particular individual, you may feel there’s no other choice but to make a counteroffer.
 While this can help retain people for the short term, there are a number of obvious dangers associated with the tactic.
 Whether or not the potential benefits outweigh the risk is for each employer to decide, in each individual case.

 There’s little doubt that the best employee retention tactic is to make staff feel valued from the very beginning – ensuring they are challenged, suitably remunerated and supported in terms of career development.

-To make sure you’re compensating your staff reasonably, you can download the Robert Half Salary Guide to find out more about the prevailing rates in the job market for talents in the Banking & Finance, IT and Accounting sectors.
+To make sure you’re compensating your staff reasonably, you can download the Robert Half Salary Guide to find out more about the prevailing rates in the job market for talents in the financial services, IT and accounting sectors.
 This will help you determine if your salary packages may become a key push factor, even before anyone on your team considers an exit.

 Counteroffers aren’t the only way to encourage employees to stay.
 At the end of the day, it’s just a matter of playing your cards right, in order to secure the engagement and loyalty of your talent for the long term.